For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 International reach

-With over half its employees working outside France and a presence in 42 countries, the internationalisation of talent pools has become of major importance for Crédit Agricole S.A.
+At end 2023, Crédit Agricole S.A. employed 75,125 full-time employees (FTEs) in 46 countries.
+With over half its employees working outside France, the internationalisation of talent pools is of major importance for Crédit Agricole S.A.

 of Crédit Agricole S.A. employees